 Just the beginning

-According to Matthew 24:9-13 those crises will eventually be followed by an increased persecution of the believers, even to the point that they will betray one another.
+According to Matthew 24:9-13 those crises will eventually be followed by an increased persecution of the believers, and an increase of lawlessness.
+Then, he says, many will fall away from the truth and the love of many will grow cold.

 Jesus calls the crises and persecution “birth pains”.
 The use of the term “birth pains” to illustrate what precedes the Second Coming is crucial: